openharmony/docs/en/application-dev/reference/apis-connectivity-kit/js-apis-nfcController.md

   console.error("controller enableNfc busiError: " + busiError);
 }

 // Close NFC.
-The ohos.permission.MANAGE_SECURE_SETTINGS permission is required. if (controller.isNfcOpen()) {
+The caller must have the ohos.permission.MANAGE_SECURE_SETTINGS permission.
+This permission is available only for applications. if (controller.isNfcOpen()) {
   let ret = controller.closeNfc();
   console.log("controller closeNfc ret: " + ret);